sangstar/sangstar.github.io/docs/_posts/2023-04-22-imbalanced-datasets.markdown

 $$L = 4.56...$$

 Which is a drastically smaller loss.
-In order to minimize loss, therefore, models are tempted to exhibit this kind of behavior.
+In order to minimize loss, therefore, models are tempted during learning to apply healthy probabilities to majority classes unrepresentative of its actual prevalence as this lowers loss.